 Pets are just as susceptible to ticks and tick-borne illnesses as we are, which makes taking precautions essential.
 Here are some things you can do to protect your animals from potential tick encounters.
-(And make sure you talk to your vet, as they'll help you figure out which preventative measures are appropriate for your pet.)
+(And make sure you talk to your vet, as they’ll help you figure out which preventive measures are appropriate for your pet.)

 1. Pay attention to the season.

-In most places, there’s a tick “season,” or a time of the year when these critters are particularly plentiful and active.
-You'll find more ticks once the temperature creeps above 40°F. Across the United States, tick species are most active between April and September, with peak season for their nymphs—which are even harder to spot, thanks to their miniscule size—in May and June.
+In most places, there’s a tick “season,” or a time of the year when these pests are particularly plentiful and active.
+You’ll find more ticks once the temperature creeps above 40°F. Across the United States, tick species are most active between April and September, with peak season for their nymphs—which are even harder to spot, thanks to their miniscule size—in May and June.
 But if you live in a warmer climate, it’s possible your tick season might be nearly year-round.

 2. Treat your yard for ticks.

 One of the best ways to keep your pets tick-free is by fighting the problem at the source.
 You can help reduce their populations by frequently mowing your lawn, as shorter grass is less hospitable to ticks.
 Also, consider creating a natural divider between your yard and potential tick-infested areas, such as woods and brush, which could keep the arachnids from migrating to the spots where your pet hangs out.
 To do this, the CDC suggests constructing a 3-foot-wide gravel or wood chip barrier.